holmandw/elsewhere/README.md

 * support different location for toml config file. e.g. configurable based on env var
 * make sorting optional to honor insert order, either via config file or env var
 * make `strftime` configurable, either via config file or env var
+* validate timezones when created with `add`

+# Issues

+Create an issue if there is a problem not listed in TODO/ideas.
+Feel free to fork this repository and open a pr for any GitHub issue I have tagged or TODO above.
+Please no sweeping refactorings, since this is starting as a project to learn rust.